APPOLO-UNAL/auth_ms/README.md

    }

 - Login
-POST /api/v1/sign_in with the user's credentials.
+POST request - Endpoint: /api/v1/sign_in | with the user's credentials.

    ```bash
    {